yuens1002/my-blog-page/README.md

   - [x] Connect to unsplash API for images
   - [ ] upload images on the server
 - [x] connect to a postgreSQL database
-- [ ] npm package & version control
+- [ ] separate platform build from instance